Dolly Parton: Public image

 Parton is known for having undergone considerable plastic surgery.
 On a 2003 episode of The Oprah Winfrey Show, Winfrey asked what kind of cosmetic surgery Parton had undergone.
 Parton replied that cosmetic surgery was imperative in keeping with her famous image.

 Parton has repeatedly joked about her physical image and surgeries, saying, "It takes a lot of money to look this cheap."
-Her breasts have garnered her mentions in several songs, including "Dolly Parton's Hits" by Bobby Braddock, "Marty Feldman Eyes" by Bruce Baum (a parody of "Bette Davis Eyes"), "No Show Jones" by George Jones and Merle Haggard, and "Make Me Proud" by Drake, featuring Nicki Minaj.
+Her breasts have garnered her mentions in several songs, including "Dolly Parton's Hits" by Bobby Braddock, "Marty Feldman Eyes" by Bruce Baum (a parody of "Bette Davis Eyes"), "No Show Jones" by George Jones and Merle Haggard and "Make Me Proud" by Drake, featuring Nicki Minaj.
 When asked about future plastic surgeries, she famously said, "If I see something sagging, bagging or dragging, I'll get it nipped, tucked or sucked."
 Parton's feminine escapism is acknowledged in her words, "Womanhood was a difficult thing to get a grip on in those hills, unless you were a man."
-Parton said in 2012 that she had entered a Dolly Parton lookalike contest and lost.
+Parton said in 2012 that she had entered a Dolly Parton drag queen lookalike contest and lost.

 Artistry

 Influences

 Parton, though influenced by big name stars, often credits much of her inspiration to her family and community.
-On her own mother Parton, in her 2020 book Songteller: My Life in Lyrics, wrote "So it was just natural for my mom to always be singing.
-My mother had that old-timey voice, and she used to sing all these songs that were brought over from the Old World.
+In her 2020 book, Songteller: My Life in Lyrics, Parton wrote of her mother, "So it was just natural for my mom to always be singing.
+My mother had that old-timey voice and she used to sing all these songs that were brought over from the Old World.
 They were English, Irish, Welsh, folk songs where people tell stories."
 Parton calls her mother's voice "haunting".
 "Lord you would feel it", she wrote.
-Her biggest influence however was her Aunt Dorothy Jo: "People often ask me who my influences were, they think I'm going to say some big names, and there were a few 'stars' I was impressed with.
-But my hero was my aunt Dorothy Jo.
-Mama's baby sister.
-She was not only an evangelist, she played banjo, she played guitar, and she wrote some great songs."
-Of course, fellow singers also had an impact on Parton, describing George Jones as her "all time favorite singer", and recognizing her love for other artists such as Kitty Wells, Roy Acuff, and Rose Maddox.
+Her biggest influence however was her Aunt Dorothy Jo: "People often ask me who my influences were, they think I'm going to say some big names and there were a few 'stars' I was impressed with.
+But my hero was my aunt Dorothy Jo, Mama's baby sister.
+She was not only an evangelist, she played banjo, she played guitar and she wrote some great songs."
+Fellow singers also had an impact on Parton, describing George Jones as her "all time favorite singer", as well as her love for other artists such as Kitty Wells, Roy Acuff and Rose Maddox.

 Musicianship

-Though unable to read sheet music, Parton can play many instruments, including: the dulcimer, autoharp, banjo, guitar, electric guitar, fiddle, piano, recorder, and the saxophone.
+Though unable to read sheet music, Parton can play many instruments, including: the dulcimer, autoharp, banjo, guitar, electric guitar, fiddle, piano, recorder and the saxophone.
 Reflecting on her multi-instrumental abilities, Parton said, "I play some of everything.
 I ain't that good at none of it, but I try to sell it.
 I really try to lay into it."
-Parton has also used her fingernails as an instrument, most evident on her 1980 song "9 to 5", which she derived the beat for from clacking her nails together while backstage on the set of the film of the same name.
+Parton has also used her fingernails as an instrument, most evident on her 1980 song "9 to 5", which she derived the beat from clacking her nails together while backstage on the set of the film 9 to 5.